idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 Let's assume that's true for now.

-If so, this makes sense, and in a way that would connect John to the unnamed disciple in John 1, and further back up John as DiLoved in John 21, again because Bap was Jesus' cousin and John (son of Zebedee) seems to have been a top disciple of both of them.
+If so, this makes sense, and in a way that would connect John to the unnamed disciple in John 1, and further back up John as DiscipleLoved in John 21, again because Bap was Jesus' cousin and John (son of Zebedee) seems to have been a top disciple of both of them.
 Basically, both Lazarus and John were close to Jesus.

 So it would make sense if John wrote John, and had no problem calling Lazarus by name within the book, but not himself, and focused on Lazarus while other gospel writers didn't.

-If, however, Lazarus is DiLoved (and thus apparently has to be the -- or an -- author of John), it's weird that he's named in one place (and even one that would put him in a highly honored position as friends with Jesus and resurrected early by him), not in so many others, and that he does seem to have a problem with mentioning John by name anywhere.
+If, however, Lazarus is DiscipleLoved (and thus apparently has to be the -- or an -- author of John), it's weird that he's named in one place (and even one that would put him in a highly honored position as friends with Jesus and resurrected early by him), not in so many others, and that he does seem to have a problem with mentioning John by name anywhere.

 I'm also not convinced Lazarus is only in John.